elliott-w/payload/packages/db-dynamo/IMPLEMENTATION_PLAN.md

 - Data transformation needs to be more robust and well-tested
 - Session handling needs to be more comprehensive
 - Configuration options need to be more flexible and well-documented
+- Need to implement read operations (find, findOne, findGlobal) with proper DynamoDB query patterns
+- Need to add support for complex queries that require client-side processing
+- Need to implement proper pagination using DynamoDB's LastEvaluatedKey
+- Need to add support for field selection and projection expressions
+- Need to implement proper error handling for DynamoDB-specific errors
+- Need to add support for batch operations and transactions
+- Need to implement proper versioning system using DynamoDB's conditional updates
+- Need to add support for draft system using DynamoDB's conditional updates
+- Need to implement proper relationship handling using DynamoDB's patterns
+- Need to add support for migrations using DynamoDB's schema evolution patterns

 ## Notes and Considerations